A fire at a church in Cairo kills 41 people and hurts 14 others

 The country's chief prosecutor, Hamada el-Sawy, ordered an investigation and a team of prosecutors were dispatched to the church.

-Egypt's Christians account for some 10% of the nation's 90 million people and have long complained of discrimination by the nation's Muslim majority.
+Egypt's Christians account for some 10% of the nation's more than 103 million people and have long complained of discrimination by the nation's Muslim majority.

-Sunday's blaze was one of the worst fire tragedies in recent years in a country where safety standards and fire regulations are poorly enforced.
+Sunday's blaze was one of the worst fire tragedies in recent years in Egypt, where safety standards and fire regulations are poorly enforced.
 In March last year, a fire at a garment factory near Cairo killed at least 20 people and injured 24 more.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.